ashermancinelli/ashermancinelli.github.io/src/csblog/compiler-flyover/Overview.md

 We will return to this core description several times.
 As complicated as compilers can be, forget not that we're simply going from one textual format to another.

+There are usually 3 other attributes expected of a compiler:
-Usually some level of optimization is also implied, e.g. we're going from one textual format to *the most ideal version* of the content in the target format.
+- Some level of optimization
+    - e.g. we're going from one textual format to *the most ideal version* of the content in the target format.

-Another implication is the preservation of intent; if the compiler is simply putting some content into another format (with some optimization along the way), that means the intent of the author ought to be preserved.
+- The target language is "lower-level" than the source language
+    - compilers between lateral languages (at a similar level of abstraction) are often called *transpilers*, [though the distinction is moot, I would argue.](Asides.md#transpilers)
+- The semantics/intents of the programmer are preserved

+## Not Just C

 When a programmer thinks of a compiler, they often think of a source-to-machine-code compiler, such as a program that takes your C code and gives you a program that you can run directly on your machine.
 While this is the primary topic to be discussed here, it's worth noting that compilers have other purposes.